 Credit by examination and credit for several types of out-of-class experiences are recognized by The University of Alabama.
-Credits can be earned through satisfactory completion of one of the standardized national exams including, but not limited to, Advanced Placement (AP) program, the International Baccalaureate (IB) program, Advanced International Certificate of Education (AICE), Defense Activity for Nontraditional Education Support (DANTES) and the College Level Examination Program (CLEP).
+Credits can be earned through satisfactory completion of one of the standardized national exams including, but not limited to, Advanced Placement (AP) program, the International Baccalaureate (IB) program, Advanced International Certificate of Education (AICE) and the College Level Examination Program (CLEP).

 All University of Alabama students doing research, internships or academic credit programs abroad will work through the Capstone International Academic Programs office.
 Each college will evaluate the course(s) (appropriate to the division) taken through study abroad.
 International programs must equate to accredited college or university level work and not simply a travel experience.

 The college that is responsible for the discipline will evaluate the course(s) taken overseas.
 When a transcript is received with work from a University of Alabama affiliated study abroad program on an international transcript, the classes will be posted as institutional coursework with pass/fail grades.
 When a transcript is received with study abroad work that appears on a domestic transcript from an accredited and affiliated U.S. institution, it will be treated as standard transfer credit.
 The grade received on the domestic institution’s transcript will be posted to the student’s transcript and calculated into the higher education grade point average.

 University of Alabama course equivalencies will be based primarily on the content to be covered in the international course and the consistent, direct, pedagogical correlation (discipline, course content, course level and course credit) between the international course requirements and how they equate to University of Alabama coursework and credit hours.